alpertunga-bile/prompt-markdown-parser/README.md

 ## Generator Examples
 - Some typo fixes are done for the generated prompts.
 - female_positive_gpt2-75_model is used for generator examples.
-Used model can be found [here](https://drive.google.com/drive/folders/1c21kMH6FTaia5C8239okL3Q0wJnnWc1N?usp=share_link).
+Pretrained generator models can be found [here](https://drive.google.com/drive/folders/1c21kMH6FTaia5C8239okL3Q0wJnnWc1N?usp=share_link).
-- Model is trained with 75 epochs and 1 batch size.
+- The model is trained with 75 epochs and 1 batch size.

 ### Example 1
 - Model Name : gpt2